-Note: Agencies will just submit raw scores (number of repetitions or time held) for each exercise.
+Note: Local Programs will submit raw scores (number of repetitions or time held) for each exercise.
 SOWI will convert the raw score into points.

 FITNESS COMPETITION SCHEDULE

 PRESEASON

 SOWI staff will conduct a webinar to provide an overview of the season for athletes, Unified partners, coaches, family members and local coordinators.